Fouton/FoutyEntrando/README.md

 # Fouton Changes
-To edit Fouton's code, make sure to unzip the zipped folder in assets > icons > regions Adds Region lines & the ability to track their quantities
+If using the codebase, unzip the "Unzip" folder in the main directory to create the assets directory.
+I'm too lazy to learn how to use pngs in github so thats how it is.

 # Entrando Tracker